Using Python

 suitable for use on the Cirrus GPU nodes.
 There are also

-modules that extend these Python environments, e.g., pyfr
+modules that extend these Python environments, e.g., pyfr, tensorflow

 The Miniconda modules support Python-based parallel codes, i.e., each